Molex connector: History

+Design

 In such a connector, cylindrical spring-metal pins fit into cylindrical spring-metal sockets.
 The pins and sockets are held in a rectangular matrix in a nylon shell.
 The connector typically has 2 to 24 contacts and is polarized or keyed to ensure correct orientation.
 Pins and sockets can be arranged in any combination in a single housing, and each housing can be either male or female.

 There are three typical pin sizes: 1.57 mm, 2.13 mm, and 2.36 mm.
 The 1.57 mm pin can carry 5 A of current, while the 2.36 mm can carry 8.5 A. Because the pins have a large contact surface area and fit tightly, these connectors are typically used for power.